Donders-Institute/ni2-electrophys/exercises/ni2_forward1.md

 So far, we have considered the leadfield of a source located at [0 0 6], with an orientation of [1 0 0].
 Explore the effect of changing the position and orientation parameters.
 Investigate the following situations:

-> - Keep the orientation fixed and change the location of the source, e.g. by moving it closer to the center of the ‘head’.
+> Keep the orientation fixed and change the location of the source, e.g. by moving it closer to the center of the 'head’.
+>
--  Change the y and z position of the source.
+> Change the y and z position of the source.
+>
--  Keep the location at a fixed position and change the orientation of the source.
+> Keep the location at a fixed position and change the orientation of the source.
 Start by investigating the orientation [1 0 0], [0 1 0], and [0 0 1].
+>
--  Also explore source orientations that have more than 1 non-zero value, e.g. [0 1 1].
+> Also explore source orientations that have more than 1 non-zero value, e.g. [0 1 1].
+>
--  Compare the effect of a change in the sign of the orientation, e.g. [0 1 1] versus [0 -1 -1].
+> Compare the effect of a change in the sign of the orientation, e.g. [0 1 1] versus [0 -1 -1].

 Up to this point we have explicitly added the orientation parameters when computing a leadfield.
 Typically, however, a leadfield is defined as a 3-column matrix, where, for a source at a given location, each of the columns represent a unit source with the orientation along the axes of the coordinate system.
 In other words, the first column represents a source with orientation [1 0 0], the second column represents a source with orientation [0 1 0], etc. Based on this 3-column representation, any orientation of the source can be represented by means of (could it be any different?) linear mixing.